litmuschaos/v1-litmus-docs/docs/azure-instance-stop.md

 ### Watch Chaos progress

-- Monitor the ec2 state from AWS CLI.
+- Monitor the azure state from Azure CLI.

-  `aws ec2 describe-instance-status --instance-ids <instance-id>`
+  `az vm list -d -o table --query "[?name=='<vm-name>']"` (vm name without <>)

--  You can also use aws console to keep a watch over the instance state.
+-  You can also use Azure console to keep a watch over the instance state.

+### Abort/Restart the Chaos Experiment

+- To stop the azure-instance-terminate experiment immediately, either delete the ChaosEngine resource or execute the following command:

+  `kubectl patch chaosengine <chaosengine-name> -n <namespace> --type merge --patch '{"spec":{"engineState":"stop"}}'`

+- To restart the experiment, either re-apply the ChaosEngine YAML or execute the following command:

+  `kubectl patch chaosengine <chaosengine-name> -n <namespace> --type merge --patch '{"spec":{"engineState":"active"}}'`

 ### Check Chaos Experiment Result

-- Check whether the application is resilient to the ec2-terminate-by-id, once the experiment (job) is completed.
+- Check whether the application is resilient to the azure-instance-stop, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult nginx-chaos-ec2-terminate-by-id -n <application-namespace>`
+  `kubectl describe chaosresult nginx-chaos-azure-instance-stop -n <chaos-namespace>`

-### EC2 Terminate Experiment Demo
+### Azure Instance Stop Experiment Demo

 - A sample recording of this experiment execution will be added soon.